 Perhaps you have a DSLR or use your phone, either way it still applies.

 It is a technique which divides your image up into 9 parts – So imagine your scenes divided equally into thirds both horizontally and vertically as shown in this picture.
-Images look great when the focal point or subject is positioned on one of the intersecting points as that is where the eyes are naturally drawn to.
+Images look great when the focal point or subject is positioned on (or near) one of the intersecting points as that is where the eyes are naturally drawn to.
 Here, I have positioned the face and eyes near to, or on one of the intersections.
 This achieves a more natural and balanced feel.

 And below the tree cuts straight down the right third and works better than if it were bang in the middle of the image.